Gagp27/Javascript/README.md

 # JavaScript & Typescript Repository

-Hello in this repository I plan to have some web aplication projects developed using Javascript, Typescript, React, Node.js, Next.js and Maybe Angular, React Native etc.
+Hello in this repository I plan to have some web application projects developed using Javascript, Typescript, Node.js